jbox-web/ajax-datatables-rails/README.md

 See [here](#columns-syntax) to get more details about columns definitions and how to play with associated models.

-You can customize or sanitize the search value passed to the DB by using the `:formatter` option :
+You can customize or sanitize the search value passed to the DB by using the `:formatter` option with a lambda :

 ```ruby
 def view_columns